mhbodell/seeded_topic_models_digital_archives/README.md

 Make sure to update the configuration file and bash file to fit your local environment.

 The same configuration file can be used used to run models with k = 950 and k = 1050, just change the hyperparameter k by changing `topics = 950` or `topics = 1050` in the configuration file.
 These models are used to create Figure S4 in the appendix.
 Moreover, to replicate the models used to validate our seed words (i.e. replicate Fig.).
 You find the different prior lists used to conduct the seed word validation in Figure S7 in the paper appendix [here](https://github.com/mhbodell/seeded_topic_models_digital_archives/tree/main/bash/priors/seed_word_validation_priors).
-Th

 ## 3. Transforming Raw Model Output to Data for Analysis